goodwinc/metis-copy/projects/01-benson/README.md

 1. **Backstory:**
 After familiarizing yourselves with the data, you'll work together to brainstorm what kind of organization you will approach with your proposal.
 The organization can be real or imaginary, a private company or a social sector group, anything you desire.
-**Due date**: Submit a brief written description of your client/target to the Benson channel in slack by end of day **Tuesday 7/3**.
+**Due date**: Submit a brief written description of your client/target to the Benson channel in slack by end of day **Tuesday 9/25**.

 1. **Check in:**
-Each group should have an informal check-in with the instructors about their progress sometime on **Thursday 7/5**.
+Each group should have an informal check-in with the instructors about their progress sometime on **Wednesday 9/26**.

 1. **Presentation:**
 Your group will present its project to the class as a whole, as a pitch.
-Presentations will be 8 minutes long, given the morning of **Monday, 7/9**.
+Presentations will be 8 minutes long, given the afternoon of **Friday, 9/28**.
 Each team member should speak, a good rule of thumb is to try to evenly divide the 8 minutes among the team.
 You should use slides with compelling visualizations and text that reinforce your spoken points.
 You can use whatever slideshow software you prefer -- students have typically used keynote, google slides, or powerpoint in the past.

 #### More info and examples